sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - The map function has two arguments.
 - The first argument is a `doc: DocWithId<T>`.
 You should be familiar with this type by now.
 Basically, the map function is called on every document in the database and the document is passed as the first argument.
 - The second argument is a so-called emit() function.
 Let's ignore it for now.
 We'll get back to it a bit later in this tutorial.
-  - The map function works without explicitly using the second argument because JavaScript doesn't enforce arity checking - you can define a function with parameters but not use all of them.
+  - This second argument can be omitted because JavaScript doesn't enforce arity checking - you can define a function with parameters but not use all of them.
 In Fireproof's implementation, the emit function is always provided to the map function internally, but you're not required to use it.
-If you don't use emit, the function's return value is used instead.
+If you don't use emit, the function's return value is used instead, as will become clear from the examples in this section.

 - The return value of the map function is ... interesting!
-Well, let's just look at some examples and it'll become clear.
+Let's just look at some examples and it'll become clear.

 Let's make a query with a very simple map function that simply returns one of the properties of the document.
 In this case, the 'title' property